What if I disagree with a decision on my Housing Benefit?

 Remember, if the appeal tribunal finds you've been getting too much money, we'll reduce your benefit and you may have to repay any overpaid benefit.

 If you would like independent advice, you can get help from your local Citizens Advice Bureau or a solicitor.
-You can find phone numbers and other local advice agencies in the phone book or on-line, or visit our useful websites and other agencies page.
+You can find phone numbers and other local advice agencies on-line, or visit our useful websites and other agencies page.

 If you would like any more information, please contact us.